 If our current calling is to be a doctor, well we have to see our patients, spend time diagnosing their issues, talk them off the Google-self-diagnosis ledge, but what is the end goal?
 To point our patients and colleagues to Jesus.

 Do you see the pattern?
 So whether you are in the beginning stages of identifying a calling or right smack in the middle of it, if Jesus isn’t the end goal, you need to go back to the drawing board.
-If your heart isn’t ready to say these words from John, “He must increase, but I must decrease,” (John 3:30 ), then your heart isn’t ready at all.
+If your heart isn’t ready to say these words from John the Baptist, “He must increase, but I must decrease,” (John 3:30 ), then your heart isn’t ready at all.

 As a first step, I want you to do something with me.
-Let’s take out our notes, planners, or wherever it is that we use to write down our five-year-plan, goals, or ideas for a profession, ministry, or calling.
+Let’s take out our planners, or wherever it is that we use to write down our five-year-plan, goals, or ideas for a profession, ministry, or calling.
 Let’s open it up and write this word in big bold letters at the top.
 JESUS.
 That is the goal.
 Now we can relax and prayerfully fill in all the other pieces later.

 I am interested in your thoughts!
 Make sure to comment below!